rrivera1849/machine-learning/notes/cs231n-neural-networks-2.md

 While training, just keep a neuron active with some probability p (a hyperparameter) or set to zero otherwise.
 No dropout is applied during testing.
 See webpage for very simple implementation.

+## Loss Functions
+For classification we can use a Softmax classifier with the cross-entropy loss or the SVM hinge loss.
+There is a paper in the directory showing some performance increases with the L2-SVM loss.
+Hierarchical Softmax can be used for a large number of classes e.g. something like ImageNet that has 22k categories.

+There are also loss functions for Attribute classification.
+An example of a use-case is instagram hashtags, see page for more information.

+For regression the absolute value of each real and predicted value is taken.
+Make sure that the task needs to be a regression problem and can't be divided into bins.